-You will want to start with obtaining your AA Accounting Associate degree, but CPA applicants must earn, at minimum, a 4-year baccalaureate or higher degree in accounting.
+CPA applicants must earn, at a minimum, a 4-year baccalaureate or higher degree in accounting.
 The program must consist of at least 150 semester hours, 3 hours of which must be in auditing and attestation services.
 Additionally, 15 hours must consist of one or more of the following topic areas:

 - Financial accounting and reporting for business organizations